by

 As Kahn (1997) points out, remembering is not enough, and, if so, "what is missing is re-experiencing" (p.
 57).
 Kahn quotes Gill (1982), who emphasizes the essential nature of ‘re- experiencing' in psychotherapy:

-The transference is primarily a result of the patient's efforts to realize his wishes, and the therapeutic gain
+is primarily a result of the patient's efforts to realize his wishes, and

-results primarily from re-experiencing these wishes in the transference, realizing that they are significantly
+from re-experiencing these wishes in the transference, realizing that they

-determined by something pre-existing with the patient, and experiencing something new in examining them
+something pre-existing with the patient, and experiencing something new

 In keeping with Gill's sentiments, I am constantly striving in therapy with my clients to bring the transference into the open so that it can be re-experienced in the therapeutic relationship.
 And even when I find myself avoiding this, this in itself becomes an object of curiosity, and it, too, can be used as part of the interpretation.
 This concept is central to what I have already discussed so far.
 By being attuned to the client's mood and deepening the client's language, I attempt to allow the client to be in touch with his or her feelings.
 I do not think this can happen unless the client feels safe in the therapy; thus, "unconditional positive regard" and "sustained empathic inquiry" are essential for providing a feeling of safety for the client, as is my effort to hold the frame.
 When these feelings are resonating in the room, I can ‘feel' them — they are palpable, visceral, and felt through my lived body with the client.
 I feel the ‘pull' of the mood of our relationship.
 When the timing is right and I feel the client feels safe enough to bring that material from a distant past to the present moment between us, I offer this as an interpretation in a non-judgmental, nondefensive and interested way.
 In time, I am then able to make connections regarding how what is happening between us is related to transferential phenomenon — how it is related to the client's past, that is.
 The past, in this case, is no longer a distant past, but a past already being re-experienced in the therapeutic relationship.